vmednis/tankgame/readme.md

 - Moving - `1` field per `1` `AP`
 - Shooting a neighboring `tank` - `2` field distance max per `1` `AP`
-- Giving to another player
+- Giving to another player within the attack distance

 Moves are not turn-based, they can be executed at any time provided the player has enough `HP` AND `AP` .